 Usage of Big Data Tools in Social Media

 - Everypost: Everypost is a platform that can manage multiple networks in parallel.
-Here, a user can curate a type of content at one place and organize it in another.
+Here, a user can curate a type of content in one place and organize it in another.
 It enables the storage of massive data on various social websites in a single large repository.

 We have now come to the end of this section on ‘What is Hadoop?’